-Renovating and furnishing your first hdb flat can be costly for many young couples.
+Renovating and furnishing your flat can be costly for many Singaporeans.

 According to Qanvast, the average renovation amount spent on a typical HDB flat is about $56,000.
 This excludes the cost of furniture such as dining table set, sofa and a study table which estimated by Dollars & Sense to cost $10,000-$20,000.